 - You are attending an event at the San Mames Stadium

-5. Deusto, Where to Stay in Bilbao for Hiking
+5. Deusto, the best area to stay in Bilbao on budget

 Deusto is the district north of the river, best known for being Bilbao’s student neighbourhood, due to the local University of Deusto.
 The university itself is directly across the river from the Guggenheim museum.
 Be sure to take a moment to appreciate the fantastic views of the iconic building across the water.